gauri-dale/learning-web-development/CSS/pseudo-classes/notes.md

 6. `:nth-child(n)`: Selects elements based on their position within a parent, where 'n' can be a number, a keyword like 'odd' or 'even', or a formula. \

+- n -> even/odd: to select every even/odd element. \
+- n -> 3n: for every 3rd element (it can be any number)

 Code

     p:nth-child(2n) {